University of Guelph - Landscape Architecture Guest Lecture Series presents:

-This lecture is supported by the Ontario Association of Landscape Architects.
+Lecture kindly supported by the Ontario Association of Landscape Architects (OALA).
+All are welcome to attend.